hasenj/sehm/readme.md

                 (csslink attr!css))
           (body children)))

-Here, jscript and csslink are custom tags that produce the html biolerplates necessary to include .js and .css files.

 `page` is a custom tag that can also be thought of as a layout template.

 The point of a template is to specify the general structure of a page, while putting placeholders for things to be filled out later on.

 Because custom tags can process custom attributes, these attributes can be used to specify placeholders for templates.

-For example:
+For example, if we look at this expression inside the `page` template:

     (title attr!title)